The High Watermark is the maximum fill-grade a table has ever reached.

 - can be done online

-- will cause only rowlocks during the operation and just a
+- will cause only rowlocks during the operation and just a very short full table lock at the end of the operation

 - indexes will be maintained and remain usable